BurntSushi/goim/DESIGN.md

 The data from IMDb does not include any numeric unique identifiers for each movie, TV show, episode, actor, etc. While such identifiers clearly exist on their web site, this data is explicitly not included in the "alternative interfaces" plain text data dump.
+Moreover, IMDb's terms of use explicitly forbids trying to recover this data.

 Instead, there appears to be an undocumented guarantee that the name of an entity, combined with some miscellaneous attributes, will be unique.
 For